 No products in the cart.

 Looking for another houseplant for your home?
 Well, the ‘Blue Arrow’ is an excellent choice for individuals who want a formal, Mediterranean-style garden!
 Even in your front yard, this Blue arrow juniper makes the ideal outdoor Christmas tree.
-With its foliage that is dense, glossy, blue-green, and has a narrow upright pyramidal shape.
+Its foliage is dense, glossy, blue-green, and has a narrow upright pyramidal shape.

 Did it capture your attention already?
 Read below to find out more!